JonathanWilbur/mueller-report/volume1.md

 personal email for work-related communications (including those with Prince), and he took no steps to preserve these work communications.
 1097

-##### D. Kirill Dmitriev's Post-Election Contact With Rick Gerson Regarding U.s.-Russia Relations
+##### d.
+Kirill Dmitriev's Post-Election Contact With Rick Gerson Regarding U.S.-Russia Relations

 Dmitriev's contacts during the transition period were not limited to those facilitated by Nader.
 In approximately late November 2016, the UAE national security advisor introduced